toej93/toej93.github.io/_pages/outreach.md

 ## Outreach & Speaking

 I'm passionate about sharing my research and engaging with the community.
-You can find an update list of my outreach activities on my CV
+You can find an updated list of my outreach activities on my [CV](/files/CV_JTorres.pdf).

 {% for post in site.misc reversed %}
   {% include archive-single.html %}